 If you just finished all of the minimum requirements of a level within our Lindy Hop Classes and you are wondering if you should move up to the next level of classes then this resource is for you!
-While this guide is a useful tool we always recommend talking to a Boston Lindy Hop instructor at Lindy Dojo or before/after classes as well so you can get an informed second opinion of which level of classes will help you progress the most.
+While this guide is a useful tool we always recommend talking to a Boston Lindy Hop instructor before/after classes as well so you can get an informed second opinion of which level of classes will help you progress the most.

 Moving from Level 1 to Level 2

 Level 1 is our introductory class series to Lindy Hop and has six-hours of class.
-It is recommended for and common among students to take this class multiple times because it contains foundational material that the rest of our classes build upon.
+It is recommended and common among students to take this class multiple times because it contains foundational concepts and material that the rest of our classes build upon.

 Lindy 2 Minimum Requirements